teambit/docs/docs/overrides.md

 - In workspace configuration - override will be applied on all components exported and imported inside the workspace.
 - In an imported component's `pacakge.json` file - applied on that specific component

-If the same override is defined in both the workspace configuration and the component configuration, the component's configuration will take precedence.

 ### `overrides` in workspace configuration